How to Become an MRI Tech: A Step-By-Step Guide

 7. Start Your MRI Technologist Training

-During any accredited MRI program, you’ll learn how to perform MRI scans through a combination of classroom instruction, hands-on MRI training, and clinical internship.
+During the course of any first-rate MRI program, you’ll learn how to perform examinations using advanced technology with a combination of classroom instruction, hands-on MRI training, and a clinical internship.
 You’ll also explore patient procedures, the physics of your technological procedures, proper evaluation of MRI images, cross-sectional anatomy, and much more.

 8. Complete Your Clinical Internship